GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==

+= 2.0 on May 29, 2023 =

+* **This is a major update!** Enjoy the much nicer feed configuration interface!
+* Changed: The minimum version of Gravity Forms is now 2.5
+* Enhancement: Fields can now be enabled or disabled all at once on the form settings page.
+* Enhancement: Meta fields can now be (de)selected all at once on the plugin settings page.
+* Enhancement: Meta fields with array values are now properly deconstructed on export.
+* Enhancement: Added support for GravityPerks Media Library ID fields.
+* Enhancement: Upload fields can now split into multiple rows (GravityExport).
+* Security: Upload fields now show the private download URL to avoid enumeration on public files.

+__Developer Updates:__

+* This is a major release behind the scenes; we have rewritten much of the plugin to better integrate with Gravity Forms feed add-on framework.
+* Modified: Changed the textdomain of the plugin to `gk-gravitykit-lite`.

 = 1.11.4 on November 30, 2022 =